 One of two ways are used:

 - Digital controls/push button models: These often have a preheat button.
-When used, the unit will heat itself for the time required then shutoff.
+When used, the unit will heat itself for the time required and then shut off.
 You can also set the temperature and cooking time manually to do the same thing.

 In either case, 5 minutes is a preheat time to use.
 For the preheating temperature, set it to 380°F as we’ll use that for cooking.